Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-\paragraph{Conclusions and outlook. ---} In this work, we present a comprehensive analytical study of perimeter vibrational modes in polygonal resonators.
-We derive the Timoshenko-Gere equation under the high tension condition for the angular displacement of nanoribbons.
-The modified equation is extended to the torsional vibration of supporting thethers of polygon resonators and accurately predict both the resonant frequencies and dissipation dilution factors of perimeter modes.
-The quality factor of the fundamental mode enhances by two orders of magnitude compared to uniform strings of the same dimensions.
-Moreover, our analysis reveals that the resonance of the tethers can significantly degrade the dissipation dilution factor of the perimeter mode, and the tether length can be used to tune the dilution factor.
-Our findings provide critical insights for designing high-$Q$ polygon resonators, with direct applications in cavity optomechanics \cite{Aspelmeyer2014}.
-Additionally, our work impacts nanoscale force sensing \cite{moser2013ultrasensitive,gavartin2012hybrid}, enabling precision measurements in weak-force detection.
-Furthermore, our work advances the study of multimode phononic structures \cite{faust2012nonadiabatic,peano2015topological,lu2017observation}, offering new avenues for exploring topological phononics and non-Hermitian wave control.
+\paragraph{Conclusions and outlook. ---} In this work, we present an analytical model of perimeter vibrational modes in polygonal resonators.
+We derive the TG equation for the angular displacement of nanoribbons under high tension.
+The resulting torsional equation is applied to the supporting tethers of polygon resonators and combined with the flexural motion of the polygon sides to estimate the resonance frequencies and dissipation dilution factors of perimeter modes.
+Notably, the quality factor of the fundamental mode is enhanced by two orders of magnitude compared to uniform strings of the same dimensions as the polygon sides.
+We show that dissipation dilution in perimeter modes is governed by the coupling between polygon-side bending and tether torsion, with the tether length serving as an effective tuning parameter through the accumulated torsional phase.
+The resulting model reproduces the characteristic $1/\lambda^2$ scaling of stressed polygon resonators and clarifies its physical origin beyond the conventional short-tether approximation.
+These results provide practical design guidelines for achieving high mechanical quality factors.
+We further establish the torsional dissipation dilution limit of the supporting tethers, with potential applications in nanoscale force sensing \mbox{\cite{moser2013ultrasensitive,gavartin2012hybrid}}.
+More broadly, the demonstrated control of bending–torsion interactions may be useful for studying multimode dynamics, non-Hermitian physics, and topological wave phenomena in nanomechanical systems \mbox{\cite{faust2012nonadiabatic,peano2015topological,lu2017observation}}.